Create Dependent Drop-Down Lists

 This short video shows the steps, and there are written steps below the video.

-Next, you'll create the drop down list, by using data validation with an IF formula:
+Next, you will create the drop-down list, by using data validation with an IF formula:

 If the cell does not contain the text "Full List", the drop down will show the short list of top customers.